-7. Inquire of Director of Internal Audit, the Independent Accountant, and appropriate management about significant risks or exposures and assess the steps management has taken to minimize such risks to the Company.
+appropriate management about significant risks or exposures and assess the steps management has taken to minimize such risks to the Company.

-8. Review and approve with the Director of Internal Audit and the

-Independent Accountant (a) the audit scope and plan of Internal Audit and (b) the audit scope and plan of the Independent Accountant.

-- 9. Review with the Director of Internal Audit and the Independent Accountant the coordination of Internal Audit and Independent Accountant to assure completeness of coverage, reduction of redundant efforts, and the effective use of Internal Audit resources to minimize costs of the Independent Accountant. - 10.
+- 8. Review and approve with the Director of Internal Audit and the Independent Accountant (a) the audit scope and plan of Internal Audit and (b) the audit scope and plan of the Independent Accountant. - 9.
+Review with the Director of Internal Audit and the Independent Accountant the coordination of Internal Audit and Independent Accountant to assure completeness of coverage, reduction of redundant efforts, and the effective use of Internal Audit resources to minimize costs of the Independent Accountant. - 10.
 Discuss with the Independent Accountant: - (a) The Independent Accountant's independence. - (b) The matters required to be discussed by Statement on Auditing Standards No. 61. - 11.
 Review with management and the Independent Accountant at the completion of the annual examination: - (a) The Company's annual financial statements and related footnotes. - (b) The Independent Accountant's audit of the financial statements and the report thereon. - (c) Any significant changes required in the Independent Accountant's audit plan. - (d) Any difficulties or disputes with management encountered during the course of the audit. - (e) Other matters related to the conduct of the audit which are to be communicated to the Committee under Generally Accepted Auditing Standards. - 12.
-Consider and review with management and the Director of Internal Audit: - (a) All significant findings and recommendations of Internal Audit together with management's responses. - (b) Any difficulties encountered in the course of its audits, including any restrictions on the scope of its work or access to required information. - (c) Any changes required in the planned scope of its audit plan. - (d) The Internal Audit Department budget and staffing. - (e) The Internal Audit Department charter. - (f) Internal Audit's compliance with the IIA's Standards for the Professional Practice of Internal Auditing. - 13.
-Review filings with the SEC and other published documents containing the Company's financial statements.
+Consider and review with management and the Director of Internal Audit: - (a) All significant findings and recommendations of Internal Audit together with management's responses. - (b) Any difficulties encountered in the course of its audits, including any restrictions on the scope of its work or access to required information. - (c) Any changes required in the planned scope of its audit plan. - (d) The Internal Audit Department budget and staffing. - (e) The Internal Audit Department charter. - (f) Internal Audit's compliance with the IIA's Standards for the Professional Practice of Internal Auditing. - Review filings with the SEC and other published documents containing the Company's financial statements.
 Consider whether the information contained in these documents is consistent with the information contained in the financial statements and is in compliance with applicable regulatory requirements.
 Recommend to Board of Directors whether the audited annual financial statements should be included in the Company's Annual Report on Form 10-K.

-- 14. Review policies and procedures with respect to officer's expense accounts and perquisites, including their use of corporate assets, and consider the results of any review of these areas by Internal Audit or the Independent Accountant. - 15.
-As necessary, review with the Director of Internal Audit and the Independent Accountant the results of their review of the Company's actions in monitoring compliance with the Corporate Code of Business

-Ethics.

-- 16. Review legal and regulatory matters that may have a material impact on the financial statements, related Company compliance policies, and programs and reports received from regulators. - 17.
-As requested by the Director of Internal Audit and/or the Independent Accountant, meet with the Director of Internal Audit, the Independent Accountant, and management in separate executive sessions to discuss any matters that the Committee or any of these parties believe should be discussed privately with the Committee. - Perform other functions as assigned by law, the Company's charter or bylaws, or the Board of Directors.
+- 15. As necessary, review with the Director of Internal Audit and the Independent Accountant the results of their review of the Company's actions in monitoring compliance with the Corporate Code of Business Ethics. - 16.
+Review legal and regulatory matters that may have a material impact on the financial statements, related Company compliance policies, and programs and reports received from regulators. - 17.
+As requested by the Director of Internal Audit and/or the Independent Accountant, meet with the Director of Internal Audit, the Independent Accountant, and management in separate executive sessions to discuss any matters that the Committee or any of these parties believe should be discussed privately with the Committee. - 18.
+Perform other functions as assigned by law, the Company's charter or bylaws, or the Board of Directors.